 - The instructions in this manual must be complied with.
-If they are not, there is a risk of material damage, personal injury and even a danger of death. - The device may only be used to filter free-flowing dry powders (grain size >0.2 mm) and granulates.
+If they are not, there is a risk of material damage, personal injury and even a danger of death. - The device may only be used to filter good or poorly flowing such as greasy powders (grain size 0.2 to 10 mm) in free fall conveying lines.
 Any other use is inconsistent with the regulations.
 Any resulting damage is not covered by the factory warranty. - The device is equipped with safety provisions and safety guards.
 Ensure that people who work on the device or in its immediate vicinity wear adequate protection equipment.
 Always leave all safety and shielding provisions in place if it is not necessary to remove them. - Impose additional safety measures if the device remains easily accessible to people.
 If this is not possible, ensure that clear instructions are provided for the entire system in which this device is integrated. - The device may only be operated remotely when all covers are in place and moving parts are inaccessible.